telerik/winforms-docs/gridview/populating-with-data/binding-to-entityframework-using-database-first-approach.md

 ## Configure RadGridView to work with EntityFramework

-1. Add RadGridView to the Form and then in the code behind add an instance of the DbContext which will provide us access to the data in the database
+1\.
+Add RadGridView to the Form and then in the code behind add an instance of the DbContext which will provide us access to the data in the database
-            #_[C#]_

 {{source=..\SamplesCS\GridView\PopulatingWithData\BindingToEntityFrameworkDatabaseFirst.cs region=addDbContext}}
 {{source=..\SamplesVB\GridView\PopulatingWithData\BindingToEntityFrameworkDatabaseFirst.vb region=addDbContext}}